-- 1. Describe language skills from various perspectives, including those of the learner, the pre-service teacher, the in-service teacher, and the researcher. - 2.
-Discuss concepts and issues associated with the instruction of language skills in various classroom settings, including EFL and ESL settings, and K-12 and post-secondary educational settings. - 3.
-Create and implement lesson plans, activities, and materials that are appropriate for developing language skills in various classroom settings. - 4.
-Compile a teaching strategies portfolio that contains lesson plans, activities, and materials for developing language skills in various classroom settings.
+- 1. Describe language skills from various perspectives, including those of the learner, the pre-service teacher, the inservice teacher, and the researcher. - 2.
+Describe concepts and issues associated with the instruction of language skills in various classroom settings, including EFL and ESL settings, and K-12 and post- secondary educational settings. - 3.
+Create and implement lesson plans, activities, and materials that are appropriate for developing language skills in various classroom settings.